-“Tom has done a remarkable job of demonstrating ACRYLITE®’s weatherability, light transmission and optical clarity,” said Laura Torsiello, communications manager for Acrylic Polymers North America.
-“We’ve seen ACRYLITE® used in many creative ways in the past, but his work stands apart.
-Since his art uses off-spec material, we also saw it as an opportunity to recycle our material in a unique way.”
-Fruin’s latest reinterpretation of the New York City rooftop water tank, which is part of his internationally celebrated sculptural series created from repurposed materials, features more than 1,000 pieces of ACRYLITE® acrylic sheet.
-The acrylic is attached to the composition’s steel frame and is the first of his installations to be constructed solely of ACRYLITE®.
+“Tom has done a remarkable job of demonstrating ACRYLITE®’s weatherability, light transmission, and optical clarity,” said Laura Torsiello, communications manager for Acrylic Polymers North America.
+“We’ve seen ACRYLITE® used in many creative ways, but his work stands apart.
+Since his art uses off-spec material, we also saw it as an opportunity to recycle our acrylic in a unique way.”

 Location: New York, New York